Agents that ask before they act.

 Any action flagged destructive, irreversible, or side-effectful against a third party pauses the turn.
 The UI shows you exactly what the agent wants to do, in what context, against which account.
 You approve or reject.
 The agent does not proceed without an approval record tied to the turn.

-Pillar 3 — A real dashboard, not a chat
+Pillar 3 — A real dashboard, not a chat: where do approvals, memory, and budgets live?

 Approvals, memory, budgets, skills, subagents, schedules — these aren't buried in a chat thread.
 They're their own pages.
 You can audit your agent without scrolling a transcript.